Yoon-1023/Yoon-1023.github.io/index.md

   <div class="about-me">
     <h2>About Me</h2>
   <p>
-      I am majoring in Mathematics and Applied Mathematics at Nanjing University and am currently studying at the University of Wisconsin-
-  Madison through its VISP Pre-Master Program.
+     I am majoring in Mathematics and Applied Mathematics at Nanjing University and have been studying at the University of Wisconsin-Madison through its VISP Pre-Master Program since Spring 2024.
 My research interests span a broad range of topics in physical mathematics, including fluid dynamics, stochastic modeling, and dynamical systems.
   </p>

   <p>